What Does It Mean to Operate a Vehicle Under Indiana DUI Laws?

 In Indiana, a DUI is officially called an OWI – operating while intoxicated.
 It is sometimes also called OVWI, or operating a vehicle while intoxicated.
 But what does it mean to “operate” a vehicle versus driving one?
 And how might this legal term affect the outcome of your OWI case?

-The Indianapolis DWI defense law firm of Rathburn Law Office P.C. takes a closer look.
+The Indianapolis DWI defense law firm of Rathburn Law Office P.C.
+P.C. takes a closer look.

 If you would like to know more information about the types of DUI field tests, view this page.